The Neapolitan mask of Pulcinella: when and how it is born

 The secret of Pulcinella

-As all the Neapolitans know, Pulcinella represents the simple man who tries to face all his problems with a smile.
-He is always in contraddiction with himself, making fun of the mighty ones and being clever.
-As a matter of fact, it’s hard for him to be quiet: that’s why there is the expression “Il segreto di Pulcinella” (“Pulcinella’s secret”), to indicate a fact that everybody know.
+As all Neapolitans know, Pulcinella is the symbol of the simple man who tries to face all his problems with a smile.
+He is always in contradiction with himself, making fun of himself and being clever.
+In fact, it's difficult for him to keep quiet; that's why the expression "Il segreto di Pulcinella" (Pulcinella's secret) exists, to indicate a fact that everyone knows.